masogit/amb-doc/docs/features/graph.md

 - Link to a view

 #### Load widgets
-It allows to import existing In Tool Report AQL from AM server directly.
+It allows you to import existing AM Widget AQL from the AM server directly.

 #### Preview

-After input aggregation AQL then preview, you will get a table display query result.
-It should have some columns:
+After inputing aggregation AQL, you can use Preview to get a query result.
+It should have some columns.

 > It is suggested to have the first column as the group by field and the second column as count(*) or sum(<field name>).

 #### Configure Graph designer

-After get a query result table with some columns,  you can create a graph from Graph designer.
+After getting a query result table with some columns,  you can create a graph from Graph designer.
 Specify **`Column`** of Graph designer from one of columns in the query result table.

 - **Column** (mandatory)
 - label (mandatory if link to view)